 It should also reflect elements addressed in the Statement on Young Children and Digital Technologies.

-Another aspect which you need to address in the ICT policy for early childhood education is the explanation of how the school or centre will meet the national curriculum guidelines for ICT in the Foundation stages of Level 1 and 2.
+Another aspect that you need to address in the ICT policy for early childhood education is the explanation of how the school or centre will meet the national curriculum guidelines for ICT in the Foundation stages of Level 1 and 2.

-Additionally this will also need to contain the ICT experiences you would expect children to have in the Foundation stage and how this will address the goals of the Early Years Learning Framework.
+Additionally, this will also need to contain the ICT experiences you would expect children to have in the Foundation stage and how this will address the goals of the Early Years Learning Framework.

 There are two outcomes that features the use of ICT in early childhood learning experiences.
 Outcome 4.4 is to do with children being confident and involved learners when they use ICT to investigate and problem solve.
 This is promoted by early childhood teachers when they develop their own confidence with technologies.
 Outcome 5.4 does focus more on ICT use by children and therefore, there are many examples when this is evident in the following ways:

 - Identify the uses of technologies in everyday life and use real or imaginary technologies as props in their play

 - Use information and communication technologies to access images and information, explore diverse perspectives and make sense of their world

 - Use information and communication technologies as tools for designing, drawing, editing, reflecting and composing

 - Engage with technology for fun and to make meaning